steffendx/GoNorthWiki/Tale.md

 At the bottom you can press confirm to confirm the condition and cancel to cancel the editing of the condition.

+## Config
+If you have the TaleConfigManager role assigned you can navigate to the Tale config area.
+In this area you can configure values that are shared for all dialogs and help building the dialogs.
+You can expand or collapse each config section by clicking on the title.

+### Play animation config
+This area allows you to enter proposed animations for the play animation nodes.
+Each line in the textarea will be one proposed animation in the node.
+By entering animation names here you can prevent problems with typos or users entering animations that don't exist.
+**Please note:** Users will still be able to enter animations that are not configured in this area.
+This way a user can enter a unique animation for a dialog and one does not have to flood the animation configuration.

+### Set state config
+This area allows you to enter proposed states for the change state nodes.
+Each line in the textarea will be one proposed state in the node.
+By entering state names here you can prevent problems with typos or users entering states that don't exist.
+**Please note:** Users will still be able to enter states that are not configured in this area.
+This way a user can enter a unique state for a dialog and one does not have to flood the state configuration.